Xemptuous/sqlua.nvim/README.md

 The name given will be shown in the sidebar, and will not be used to connect to the specified db.

+Alternatively, you can manually edit the `connections.json` file.

 The sidebar navigator can be used to explore the DB and its various schema and tables, as well as creating various template queries.